 ARPA Funding Overview

-A total of $10 million of American Rescue Plan Act (ARPA) funding will be available to invest in wastewater pretreatment systems that reduce high strength or incompatible waste at municipal wastewater treatment facilities.
+American Rescue Plan Act (ARPA) funding is available to invest in wastewater pretreatment systems that reduce high strength or incompatible waste at municipal wastewater treatment facilities.

 Wastewater from commercial or industrial sources is more concentrated in pollutants than wastewater generated in residences.
 Specifically, the expansion of Vermont’s food and beverage manufacturing including craft brewing, dairy and meat processing and other small industries provides economic opportunity in many Vermont communities, but these businesses often produce high strength wastes that can be challenging for municipal wastewater facilities to treat.